Arnaz87/aurovm/docs/Module Format.md

 ## Null

-Any number greater than 15 represents an uninitialized static, the type is the one with index `kind - 15`.
+Any kind greater than 15 represents an uninitialized static, the type is the one with index `kind - 15`.
 If the type is nullable the value is a valid null, otherwise the value must be set statically.
 If there is at least one control path in the static code in which a non-nullable null static isn't set, the whole module is invalid.

     kind > 15

 # Exports

-Kind indicates what type of item to use, either a type (1) or an operation (2).
+Kind indicates what type of item to use, either a type (1) or an function (2).

     <kind: int>
     <index: int>